Why You Should be Claiming that Refund

 - Covers a huge range of potential refund scenarios.

-- One subscription fee covers all of its features.
+- It says one subscription fee covers all of its features. $36 a month

 Cons: